ijoshsmith/command-line-calculator/README.md

 ]
 ```

 At this point in the data transformation pipeline we have a hierarchical data format with all of the raw material needed to perform an arithmetic calculation.
 However, it does not include any notion of arithmetic's [order of operations](https://en.wikipedia.org/wiki/Order_of_operations) (remember BEDMAS or PEMDAS from grade school?).
-In other words, having an `Operation` array does not help us calculate `1 + 2 * 3` and get `7` instead of `9`.
-Calculating each operation in the correct order occurs after transforming operations into an _expression_.
+Having an `Operation` array does not help us calculate `1 + 2 * 3` and get `7` instead of `9`.
+Calculating each operation in the correct order can occur after transforming operations into an _expression_.

 ### Operations -> Expression